 The respondent has the right to request an Appeal of the outcome of an Administrative Hearing.
 In a case of a crime of violence, the reporter or respondent may request an appeal.
-Requests for Appeals must be submitted in writing via the Appeal submission form within a reasonable time as designated by the hearing officer in writing to the student (typically, within three calendar days of receiving the outcome of an Administrative Hearing).
+Requests for Appeals must be submitted in writing via the Appeal submission form within a reasonable time as designated by the Case Resolution Coordinator in writing to the student (typically, within three calendar days of receiving the outcome of an Administrative Hearing).
 Appeals must be limited to fifteen (15 pages).
-The Director of Community Standards or another Hearing Officer as designated by the Director will review appeals.
-In cases where the Director of Community Standards served as a Hearing Officer for a case (or in which the director cannot be impartial), an Appeal will be reviewed by the Dean of Students or designee.
+The Director of Community Standards or another

+Appellate Coordinator as designated by the Director will review appeals.
+In cases where the Director of Community Standards served as a Case Resolution Coordinator for a case (or in which the director cannot be impartial), an Appeal will be reviewed by the Dean of Students or designee.
 The original finding and sanction are presumed to have been decided reasonably and appropriately, and the only grounds for appeal are as follows: